36 ppplist from solist,anylist

 split.pppkmlist TRUE groupedHyperframe base::split FALSE

 The S3 method split.pppkmlist() splits a pppkmlist by the \(k\)-means clustering indices of each 'pppkm' member.
-The returned object has attributes
+The returned object is assigned with additional attributes,

 • attr(,'id'), indices of the point-patterns before splitting.